-In accordance with the provisions of Decree-Law 298/92, of December 31, amended by Decree-Law 201/2002, of September 26, the Bank sets aside a legal reserve until it equals the share capital, or the sum of the free reserves formed and of the retained earnings, if greater.
-To this end, a fraction of not less than 10% of the profit or loss for the year of the Company's separate business is annually transferred to this reserve, until said amount is achieved.
-This reserve may only be used to cover accumulated losses or to increase the share capital.
+In accordance with the provisions of Decree-Law 298/92, of December 31, amended by Decree-Law 201/2002, of September 26, the Company had been setting aside a legal reserve until same equalled the share capital, or the sum of the free reserves formed and of the retained earnings, if greater.
+To this end, a fraction of not less than 10% of the profit or loss for the year of the Company was annually transferred to this reserve, until achieving said amount.